 The Legal Cheek View

-The free on-site gym, where trainees can work out alongside their colleagues and bosses, is a highlight; as is the top-rated firm canteen and the, er, flu jabs.
+The free on-site gym, where trainees can work out alongside their colleagues and bosses, is a highlight; as is the top-rated firm canteen (featuring “incredible live cooks who prepare fresh breakfast, lunch and dinner”) and the, er, flu jabs.
 Yes, A&O famously ensures that its lawyers are given anti-illness injections.
 And should any still succumb to health problems, there’s an in-house doctor and dentist.

 Towards the bottom of the list of most London trainees’ choices is likely to be Belfast, the location of the low cost support centre that A&O opened up 2012.
 Despite the success of the venture, there are some tensions between the firm’s Northern Irish and English bases – not least because of the vast discrepancies in pay.
 But well-fed London rookies should beware complacency, with Legal Cheek spies informing us that A&O’s management have been rather impressed with some Belfast trainees, whose fluency in legal process outsourcing could see them well-positioned to rise through the ranks.

 Still, the best work unquestionably can be found in London, where, one rookie tells us, “the excellent quality of the support teams (and the fact they're 24hr), means I get to focus on legal work almost exclusively.”
 However, there are conflicting reports that “work requiring high level thought is limited” and there are “a lot of administrative tasks”.